-HI100 PATHOPHYSIOLOGY (4.0 credits/72 clock hours) This course is a study of abnormal anatomy and physiology associated with prominent clinical disease processes.
+HI102 PATHOPHYSIOLOGY (5.5 credits/60 clock hours) This course is a study of abnormal anatomy and physiology associated with prominent clinical disease processes.
 Emphasis is placed on the nature, cause, diagnosis, treatment, and management of these conditions.
 Topics include diagnostic methods, interpretation of laboratory tests, and drug therapies.
 Prerequisites: Anatomy & Physiology II and Medical Terminology II.

-DS203 PATIENT CARE (2.5 credits/48 clock hours) Presentation of simple to advanced patient care techniques such as moving patients, taking a history, managing patients with IV's, proper aseptic techniques, and infection control procedures.
+DS292 PATIENT CARE (3.0 credits/36 clock hours) Presentation of simple to advanced patient care techniques such as moving patients, taking a history, managing patients with IV's, proper aseptic techniques, and infection control procedures.
 Prerequisite: Must be enrolled in DMS, DPP, or DMP programs.

-AC105 PAYROLL ACCOUNTING (3.5 credits/60 clock hours) Payroll accounting introduces the student to the history of employment laws in the United States, the requirements for maintaining employees' payroll records, the computations necessary to determine proper wages and appropriate tax withholdings, the procedures for remitting the taxes, and the employer's responsibilities for reporting payroll information to the various governmental agencies.
+AC121 PAYROLL ACCOUNTING (4.5 credits/60 clock hours) Payroll accounting introduces the student to the history of employment laws in the United States, the requirements for maintaining employees' payroll records, the computations necessary to determine proper wages and appropriate tax withholdings, the procedures for remitting the taxes, and the employer's responsibilities for reporting payroll information to the various governmental agencies.
 Current federal and Pennsylvania requirements will be discussed.
 In addition, the student will be exposed to an overview of the process necessary to record payroll transactions in a manual and computerized payroll system.
-Prerequisites: Introduction to Accounting or Accounting I and Introduction to Business Math or Business Mathematics.
+Prerequisites: Introduction to Accounting or Accounting I and Business Mathematics or Intro to Applied Algebra (concurrently).